KeatingLab/highThroughputScripts/README.md

 These scripts provide a flexible pipeline that begins with large high-throughput sequence read files and ends with a collection of protein sequences mapped to Kds.
 Each step of the process is designed to be modular and robust, with options to collect statistics about the runs.
 Furthermore, each step outputs the run parameters in a text file along with the actual output, making it easy to trace back variations between runs of the pipeline.

+This repository contains two scripts from the TiteSeq paper, `KD_fit_log_poiss.py` and `ratio_x.py` (Adams et al 2016, [original on GitHub](https://github.com/jbkinney/16_titeseq)).
+Although the current work uses the Mass-Titer approach, these scripts can be executed in the `run_titeseq.py` step to provide an alternate method for fitting Kds.

 Optionally, you can run the `random_sample_data.py` script to test the pipeline on a smaller version of the dataset.
 For example, to collect a random 10% of reads:

 ```